 In addition to uncertainties surrounding coverage policies, third-party payors from time to time update reimbursement amounts and also revise the methodologies used to determine reimbursement amounts.
 This includes annual updates to payments to ambulatory surgery centers, hospitals and physicians for the procedure performed administering our products, which could directly impact the demand for any of our product candidates that may be approved.
 An example of payment updates is the Medicare program updates to physician payments, which is done on an annual basis using a prescribed statutory formula.
 In the past, when the application of the formula resulted in lower payment, Congress has passed interim legislation to prevent the reductions.
 However, the Medicare Access and CHIP Reauthorization Act of 2015, or MACRA, ended the use of the statutory formula, and provided for a 0.5% annual increase in payment rates under the Medicare Physician Fee Schedule through 2019, but no annual update from 2020 through 2025.
 MACRA also introduced a quality payment program under which individual providers with Medicare billings of \$30,000 or 100 patient visits per year will be subject to certain incentives or penalties based on new program quality standards.
 The quality payment program has two tracks, one known as the merit based incentive payment system for providers in the fee-for service Medicare program, and the advanced alternative payment model for providers in specific care models, such as accountable care organizations.
 Payment adjustments for the Medicare quality payment program will begin in 2019.
-At this time it is unclear how the introduction of the quality payment program will begin in 2019.
-At this time it is unclear how the introduction of the restricts coverage of our products or lowers reimbursement for procedures using our products could materially affect our business.
+At this time it is unclear how the introduction of the quality payment program will impact overall physician reimbursement under the Medicare program.
+Any changes in coverage and reimbursement that further restricts coverage of our products or lowers reimbursement for procedures using our products could materially affect our business.